hamedafzali/CodingChallenge/README.md

 frontend:<pre>npm start</pre>
 backend:<pre> node index.js</pre>

-Tests are provided in frontend and backend by jest although implemented tests are simple and need to be complete in a real project
+The tests in frontend and backend have been implemented by Jest.

-## Technical Instructions
+This project can be accessed on port 3000 for frontend and 8080 for backend.
-This project runs in port 3000 for the frontend and 8080 for the backend The API contains listed services:
+The API contains listed services:
 <pre>
      http://localhost:8080/api/persons/members